KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 `txindex` instructs a Smart Chain to track every transaction made on the relevant blockchain.

-`txindex` is enabled by default on all Smart Chains, and is utilized in delayed Proof of Work (dPoW), privacy modules, and Fluidity.
+`txindex` is enabled by default on all Smart Chains, and is utilized in delayed Proof of Work (dPoW), privacy modules, and Antara.

 ::: danger Warning!
 Disabling `txindex` will cause the default Smart Chain daemon to malfunction.